As spring gets going, your vegetables will amp up their growth. A few doses of homemade liquid fertilisers can do wonders to ensure healthy growth.

 Living in New Zealand means this one is an easy one to make- there’s nearly always a beach close by!
 Seaweed is packed full of goodies for your plants including potassium, nitrogen, phosphate, and magnesium.
 It also helps combat transplant shock when moving plants and seedlings.

-Dilute to a ratio of around 1:2.
+Dilute it to a colour of weak tea.

 Banana Peel Liquid Fertiliser(s)